 ‘ffor sothe, Thomas, ȝone, es myne awenne, / And þe kynges of this countree; / Bot me ware leuer be hanged & drawene, / Or þat he wyste þon lave by me. / When þou commes to ȝone castelle gay, / I pray þe curtase mane to bee; / And whate so any mane to þe save, / Luke þou answers none bott mee. / My lords es seruede at ylk a mess / With thritty knvghttis faire & free; / I sall saye, standing at the desse, / I tuke thi speche by-ȝonde the see.’(Thornton MS. I.43-45)

-This verse, like the first, is drawn from Kushner’s novel, and alludes to adventures she sets for Thomas that source from other folklore.
-Having chosen Thomas’s binding to silence as my emotional point of entry for my version of the story, I want to give some of the space the novel provided for him to feel alienated and lost, before his sojourn ends, and for us to experience him actually being silent.
+This verse, like the first, is drawn from Kushner’s novel, and alludes to adventures she sets for Thomas drawn from other folklore.
+Having chosen Thomas’s binding to silence as my emotional point of entry for this telling, I want to give a tiny bit of the space the novel provided for him to feel alienated and lost, before his sojourn ends, and for us to experience him actually being silent.

 To go into Elfland speechless?
 This was an ill condition for a man of words to bide!
 If it was a joke, it did not amuse me.